Northala Fields

 It is situated on what were previously the Royal Borough of Kensington Playing Fields after being leased to them in 1938.
 The section of the Ealing Road that formed the eastern perimeter was then renamed Kensington Road.
 The nearest station is Northolt which is 1.14 km away from the park.

 The hills were featured in an episode of the British TV show Taskmaster, series 2 episode 1.
-Contestants had to place three exercise balls on a yoga mat on top of one of the hills.
+Contestants had to place three exercise balls on a yoga mat which was on top of one of the hills.